brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

 [Regions and Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) documentation for more info.
 For now, pick any of the default Subnets from the drop-down list, and the Auto Scaling Group will deploy your EC2 Instances across them.
-In the "Advanced Details" section, click the "Receive traffic from Elastic Load Balancer(s)" check box, and select the ELB you created earlier (`ecs-load-balancer`).
 The page should look something like this:

 {% include figure.html path="blog/aws-docker/auto-scaling-basic-config.png" caption="Give the Auto Scaling Group a name, a size of 5, a couple Subnets, select the ELB you created earlier" link_to_full_size_image=true %}